BaltaZar-7/HotkeyMod/README.md

 When you install this mod, it generates a json, and there, you can customize gearitems and hotkeys.
 You can define more than one item to a hotkey.
 When equiping firearms, guns with the most bullets in the magazine will be equiped.
 (If in the json list)
-When equiping torches, the oe item with the LEAST codition comes up.
+When equiping torches, the one item with the LEAST codition comes up.
 In vanilla, it's the one with the highest condition.
 The basic rule after the above rules: first item in the list is going to be equiped.
 # Installation
 Download and place the dll file into your \Mods folder.